AdrianIleana/AZ-task/README.md

   *NOTE: There is no need for parameters as by design the app will look for the config file `input.yml` and the token `encoded_token.txt` in the same directory where the script resides.*

  **Examples:**
+ 1. Successfully created 2 new zones `global-pcf-a` and `global-pcf-b`:
  ```cmd
 C:\Users\adria\PycharmProjects\AZ-task>py main.py